Kamandalu: In Hinduism

-Water in a kamandalu represents Amrita—the elixir of life—thus a symbol of fertility, life and wealth.
-The kamandalu is often depicted in hands of gods, who appear as ascetics, like Shiva and Brahma and also water deities like Varuna, Ganga (the goddess of the Ganges river) and Sarasvati.
-Adi Shankaracharya’s ashtotaram hymn praises Shiva whose hand is adorned with the kamandalu.
+Water in a kamandalu represents amrita—the elixir of life—thus a symbol of fertility, life and wealth.
+The kamandalu is often depicted in hands of gods, who appear as ascetics, like Shiva and Brahma and also water deities like Varuna, Ganga (the goddess of the Ganges river) and Saraswati.
+Adi Shankara's ashtotaram hymn praises Shiva whose hand is adorned with the kamandalu.
 Other deities like the fire-god Agni and the preceptor of the gods, Brihaspati, are depicted carrying the kamandalu.
 The goddess Karamgamaladharini is described as wearing a garland of kamandalus.
 The text Devi Mahatmya describes goddess Brahmani slay demons by sprinkling holy water from her kamandalu.
 A 183–165 BC coin depicts the god Krishna holding a kamandalu.

 Several mythological stories refer to the kamandalu.
 Vamana the dwarf avatar of god Vishnu, requests demon king Mahabali for three feet of land.
 The donation of the land is sanctified through pouring water through a kamandalu.
 When Shukra, the demons' preceptor, tried to prevent flow of water from the kamandalu by blocking the spout, Mahabali pierced the spout with a stick, which blinded Shukra.
 In the Bhagavata Purana, the King Satyavarta after initially put Matsya (Vishnu's avatar as a fish) which he found in the river into his kamandalu, to protect it from the big fish.
 Later, the fish expanded and protected the king from the great deluge of Hindu mythology.
-The Mahabharata records the god Dhanvantari brought Amrita in a kamandalu, when he emerged from the churning of the ocean (Samudra manthan).
+The Mahabharata records the god Dhanvantari brought Amrita in a kamandalu, when he emerged from the churning of the ocean (Samudra Manthana).
 The Hindu epic Ramayana records the monkey-god Hanuman disguised himself as a sage and fooling the demons to drink his urine stored in his kamandalu.

 The mythical Sarasvati river traces her creation legends to the creator-god Brahma's kamandalu.
 The river Ganges is also believed to flow through Brahma's kamandalu.
 One legend about the Ganges' birth says Brahma washed the big toe of the foot of Vamana and collected the water in his kamandalu, which turns into the river Ganges.